 The Company leases premises under operating leases, which is within one year.
-As of September 30, 2019 and March 31, 2019, the Company had no obligation under long-term operating leases requiring minimum rentals and off balance sheet arrangement.
+As of March 31, 2019, the Company has no obligation under long-term operating leases requiring minimum rentals and off balance sheet arrangement.

 Off-Balance Sheet Commitments and Arrangements